 and Hadoop 0.20.205.
 The latest version of Hive provided by Amazon EMR is available by default when you launch an Amazon EMR cluster from the AWS Management Console or from a version

-of the Amazon EMR command line client (CLI)
+of the Command Line Interface for Amazon EMR

 downloaded after 11 December 2011.
 If you launch a cluster

 using the AWS SDK or the API, you must explicitly set the AMI version to

 latest and the Hive version to